thatherahere/LC-WebLeadsNotificationUtility/README.md

 1. NO APEX
 1. User can accept the lead or Decline it.
 1. Only one user can accept the lead.
 On accept, Lead will be disappeared from other users.
 1. If Multiple users try to accept the same lead.
 User accepted the lead first, will own the lead.
 Other user will receive "You are late.
-This lead has already taken by someone else." toast to eat :D.
+This lead has already taken by someone else." toast to eat :neckbeard:.